ardevd/gitwrap/README.md

 Windows Subsystem for Linux is pretty awesome, but managing two separate git environment is not, especially if you use SSH keys.
 So, here is a little workaround that lets you call git from the WSL environment through a Windows executable.

-GitWrap is currently a Proof Of Concept solution and is in no way complete or reliable.
+GitWrap is currently basically a proof-of-concept solution and can't be considered complete or reliable.
 It has been tested with Android Studio and seems to work pretty well when set up correctly.

 ## Requirements
 - Windows Subsystem for Linux must be installed.